pedromsilvapt/composable/README.md

 ## Filters
 Every filter offers a functional API to keep things simple and clean.
 On the inside, however, every filter is a class that contains all the information it needs.
 Because most functions in the public API return the streams outputed by the filter, and not the filter itself, there is a handy attribute on every stream called `source` that gives access to the filter that originated that stream.

+## API
+### trim
+> trim ( video : Stream, audio : Stream, start : number, end : number ) : [ Stream, Stream ];

+Trims the video and audio at the same time, beginning at `start` and ending at `end`;

+### source
+> source ( file : string ) : SourceStream;

+Returns a stream that comes from a file source.

+### concat
+> concat ( videos : Stream[], audios : Stream[] ) : [ Stream, Stream ];

+Receives a list of videos and a list of audios, and concatenates them in order.

+### color
+> color ( color : string, width : number, height : number, duration ?: number ) : OutputStream;

+Returns a video stream with the specified resolution, with nothing more than the background color for the specified duration.

+### silence
+> silence ( duration ?: number ) : OutputStream;

+Returns a silent audio stream with an optional duration.

+## command
+> command( streams : Stream[], output ?: string, options ?: Partial<CommandOptions> ) : CommandFragment

+Generates a command fragment that can be used to output the command as a string, using the `generate()` method, or can run the command right away in a child_process using `execute()`.
+Executing returns a NodeJs.ReadableStream containing the `stdout` of the process.